portland-ai-engineers/portland-ai-engineers.github.io/content/_index.md

 ---
-title: "Portland AI Engineers"
+title: "Welcome to Portland AI Engineers"
 description: "A community of AI engineers in Portland"
 ---

-# Welcome to Portland AI Engineers

 We are a community of AI engineers, researchers, and enthusiasts based in Portland, Oregon.
 Our mission is to foster collaboration, learning, and innovation in the field of artificial intelligence.